AdobeDocs/platform-learn.en/help/tutorial-web-sdk/configure-schemas.md

 ![Luma Web Event Data](assets/schema-luma-web-event-data.png)

 With both field groups, notice that you have access to the most commonly used key-value pairs required for data collection on the web.
+The [!UICONTROL display name] of each field appears to marketers in the segment builder interface of Platform-based applications and you can change the display name of standard fields to suit your needs.
+You can also remove fields you don't want.
 When you click on either field group name, the interface highlights what key-value pair groupings belong to it.
 In below example, you see what groups belong to **[!UICONTROL Consumer Experience Event]**.

 ![Schema Field Groups](assets/schema-consumer-experience-event.jpg)